The ARTI Framework: Cosmic Rays Atmospheric Background Simulations: Geomagnetic Field Corrections

-The results for the estimated flux of cosmic background radiation at ground level, including the GF correction, for the eight LAGO sites are presented in Table~\ref{sites}.
-Here, it can be seen how the altitude of the site is the predominant variable over the total flux of secondary particles ($\Xi$).
-This effect can be also seen in Figure~\ref{componentes}, which shows the two effects: atmospheric and geomagnetic shielding (i.e., altitude and latitude dependence) at some representatives sites.
-As an example of this, it can be seen that the total flux at Chacaltaya (5240 m a.s.l.) is almost 10 times greater when we compare it to Bucaramanga (956 m a.s.l.).
-By the other hand, as expected due to that the geomagnetic effect filters only the low energy primary particles, the dependence of the total secondary particle flux with the geographical latitude is in general less abrupt, but still important.
-However, the geomagnetic effect on the flux of secondary neutrons is dramatic, as can be seen in the right panel of Figure~\ref{componentes}.
-This Figure shows a comparison of the flux of electromagnetic particles ($\gamma,e^\pm$), muons $(\mu^\pm)$ and neutrons ($n$), at four sites with similar altitude but very different geomagnetic rigidities: Marambio (SAWB, $200$\,m a.s.l., $2$\,GV/c), Buenos Aires (EZE, $10$\,m a.s.l., $8$\,GV/c), La Serena (LSC, $28$\,m a.s.l., $9$\,GV/c), and Lima(LIM, $150$\,m a.s.l., $12$\,GV/c).
-This considerable latitudinal dependence of the flux of secondary neutrons, combined with the capacity of WCDs to indirectly observe neutrons ~\cite{sidelnik2019a}, has as a major impact for space weather studies and it strongly supports the installation of WCD at sites with very low rigidity cut-off, such as those that LAGO deployed at the Antarctic continent.
-Further investigations of the underlying mechanisms are underway within our Collaboration and will be published in a separate work.
+This effect is also noticeable in Figure~\ref{fig:components}, which shows both effects for different EAS components: the atmospheric absorption changing with the altitude, and the EMF shielding depending on the latitude.
+For example, the geomagnetic effect influences only the low energy primary particles, and so, the impact on the total secondary particle flux at ground level is more important on high altitude sites, where the impact of very low energy primaries is more significant.
+However, the geomagnetic effect on the flux of secondary neutrons is dramatic, as can be seen in the lower panel of Figure~\ref{fig:components}; and this is one of the main reasons for using the neutron flux as an indicator to study the Solar activity from ground level observatories.
+In this Figure we show a comparison in the flux of electromagnetic, muon and neutron components, at four sites with similar altitude but very different geomagnetic rigidities: Marambio (SAWB), Buenos Aires (EZE), La Serena (LSC), and Lima (LIM).
+This considerable latitudinal dependence of the flux of secondary neutrons, combined with the capacity of WCDs to indirectly observe neutrons~\cite{sidelnik2019enhancing}, has a major impact on space weather studies, and strongly supports the installation of WCDs at sites with very low rigidity cut-off, such as the ones deployed by LAGO in the Antarctic continent.

-\section{Water Cherenkov detector simulation}
+\section{Water Cherenkov Detector Simulation}

-The third stage of ARTI is the LAGO-GD package, a complete and detailed simulation of the typical LAGO water Cherenkov detector based on Geant4~\cite{Agostinelli2003}.
-This framework allows us to obtain a precise and detailed simulation of the interaction between the particle flux at the detector level obtained in the previous stage.
-The LAGO WCDs are typically cylindrical containers with approximately $1m^3$ to $4m^3$ of pure water, with an inner coating made of Tyvek{\textregistered}, a water tight and UV light reflective and diffusive material~\cite{filevich1999spectral,calderon2015geant4}.
-Usually, a single 8" or 9" photomultiplier tube (PMT) is at the centre of the top of the cylinder pointing downwards and in close contact with the water surface~\cite{Allard_etal2008, Asorey2013, Sidelnik2015}.
-Data acquisition and detector slow control is carried out by means of an own designed electronics~\cite{haro2016data}.